 Castello Ursino to Cupola San Nicola

 For a little fun in the city, try this relatively easy hike to explore some of the historical sites of Catania, Sicily.
 Just over 3 miles on this out-and-back hike will take you from the Ursino Castle to Piazza dell'Indipenenza and the Piazza Duomo.
 Continuing on Vittoria Emanuele II you will pass the Fountain of the Dolphins in the Piazza Vincenzo Bellini.

 At the turnaround point, you will find the Dome of San Nicola, the Acropolis Baths, and Roman Roads around the Piazza Dante.
 The whole trip will take around an hour and a half to complete depending on long you stop for photos.
 You can take dogs on the hike but they must be on a leash.
+Are you bringing the kids for a fun activity?
 This is considered an easy route, however, there are several areas with steps that can make pushing a stroller tricky.

 Drive north from Catania to Zafferana Etnea where you will follow the signs that lead to the 1991 lava flow.
 You can actually drive the first part of the path and admire the view of the Bove Valley.
 As you walk the 2.6-mile out-and-back moderate route along the edge of the lava flow you can see areas where the vegetation survived.
 The trail is an uphill ascent of almost 1900 feet to an elevation of 4300 feet.

 Once you reach the "official" end of the trail you can continue hiking through the forest and lava flows to the top of Calanna Mount.
 If you have the time and energy, you can continue all the way to L'Aqua Rocca degli Zappini, where there is a large basalt wall for some free climbing.
 The extra hiking will add about 4 miles to the route so make sure you bring plenty of water.